Xt-Editor/Xt-Editor-Xt-Core/.github/CONTRIBUTING.md

 When committing to Xtensis, and its subprojects, **please** commit using the style advocated [here][beamsgit].
 People who make commits that blindingly violate these principles will be asked politely to change the commit message, if possible.
-However, Exceptions can be made on a case-by-case basis.
+However, exceptions can be made on a case-by-case basis.

 [beamsgit]: http://chris.beams.io/posts/git-commit/